Lemon Glazed Scones

 Preheat oven to 425 degrees.
 Combine soft whole wheat flour (or all-purpose or regular whole wheat in a pinch) in a bowl along with the baking powder, baking soda, salt, and sugar.
 Whisk to combine.
 Add in cubed butter and use a pastry cutter or fork to mix in.
 You want the mixture to look crumbly with no big chunks of butter.

 In a separate bowl, combine Greek yogurt and milk.
 Add to the flour mixture.
 Stir just until combined.
 Your dough should be all together in a ball.
 But if it’s too crumbly, and not coming together, add more milk a tablespoon at a time.

 Place your scone dough on a parchment lined baking sheet.
 Form it into a flattened round shape about one inch thick.
 (I divided my dough and did two rounds since kids were going to be eating these.
 This made perfect sized scones for little hands.)

 Bake for 15-20 minutes or until golden brown on the edges and on top.
 Remove from oven and let cool on sheet for several minutes.
 Move to a wire rack to cool completely.

 While cooling, make the lemon glaze.
 Combine powdered sugar, lemon zest, and lemon juice in small bowl.
 Stir until smooth and thin enough to drizzle.
 If you need to thicken your glaze, add more sugar.
 If you need to thin it, use more lemon juice (or milk for a less lemony taste).
 Place a sheet of wax paper under your wire rack, and drizzle the lemon glaze on top of each scone.
 (The wax paper makes clean up a breeze.)

-Serve with tea, coffee, or your beverage of choice.
+Serve these whole grain scones with tea, coffee, or your beverage of choice.
 And don’t forget to lift your pinky!
 Enjoy!